oceanprotocol-archive/dev-ocean/doc/security/preparation-security-audit.md

 To upgrade a contract use:

-`npm run upgrade OceanToken2:OceanToken` to swap out the implmenetation of `OceanToken` with the implementation of the `OceanToken2` contract.
+`npm run upgrade OceanToken2:OceanToken` to swap out the implementation of `OceanToken` with the implementation of the `OceanToken2` contract.

+This will issue an `upgrade request` against the MultiSigWallet that has to be confirmed by the owners of the wallet.
+Once this is done the implementations are swapped out.

 ### Token Bridge